Established in 1987

-DCLT was started in 1987 by a group of neighborhood residents in response to rising housing prices, absentee landlords, and housing disrepair in their community.
+DCLT was established in 1987 by a group of neighborhood residents in response to rising housing prices, absentee landlords, and housing disrepair in their community.

 They wanted to preserve homes that low-income owners and renters could continue to afford as neighborhood property values increased.
 They also wanted to restore the community to the vibrancy of years past.

 In the early days, DCLT was invited to renovate housing on the 700 South block of Buchanan Blvd with a neighborhood march to “take back the streets.”

 The initial house was donated to DCLT.
 The other four houses were subsequently purchased and renovated by DCLT at different times in an effort to target our impact on the street.
 Most houses were duplexes that were converted to single-family housing units and sold to 1st time homebuyers using the land trust model.

-That was thirty years ago.
+That was over thirty years ago.
 Throughout the years, a few major catalyst events have contributed to DCLT’s success: